noes14155/Telegrambot-with-GPT/README.md

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to create a .env file and add the following environment variables

 `BOT_TOKEN`
 Get this by messaging @botfather Refer to https://core.telegram.org/bots/tutorial#obtain-your-bot-token